gridonic/coding/README.md

 	- Eliminate end of line whitespace.
 	- Eliminate blank line whitespace.
 	- Create commits and diffs that are easier to read.
 3. We use an [EditorConfig](http://editorconfig.org/) file per project to help maintain the basic whitespace conventions.
+A basic .editorconfig file is available in this repository.

 ### Comments